 - Strength training and conditioning

-Those who go on to complete at least a bachelor's degree in sports medicine can pursue careers as athletic trainers.
-According to the U.S. Bureau of Labor Statistics (BLS), athletic trainer employment is expected to grow 21% between 2012 and 2022, which is much faster than the average of 11% for all occupations during that time period.
-The BLS also reported that in 2013, athletic trainers made a median annual wage of $42,790.
+According to the U.S. Bureau of Labor Statistics (BLS), athletic trainer employment is expected to grow 21% between 2014 and 2024.
+The BLS also reported that in 2015, athletic trainers made a median annual wage of $44,670.

 Continuing Education Information